 In the wake of the H1N1 Flu outbreak (initially named “swine flu”), many employers will be asked to balance employee privacy rights with public and company health concerns.
 We have recently issued a client alert that offers a brief checklist of guidelines that may help balance the privacy interests of potentially infected workers and the health interests of co-workers and the public.

-For more information, please read the client alert published by Bryan Cave LLP’s Corporate Finance and Securities Client Service Group on July 17, 2009.
+For more information, read the client alert published by Bryan Cave LLP’s Labor and Employment Client Service Group and its Pandemic Preparedness Team on May 1, 2009.

-For more information, please read the client alert published by Bryan Cave LLP’s Corporate Finance and Securities Client Service Group on July 2, 2009.
+For more information, read the client alert published by Bryan Cave LLP’s Labor and Employment Client Service Group and its Pandemic Preparedness Team on May 4, 2009.

-For more information, please read the client alert published by Bryan Cave LLP’s Labor and Employment Client Service Group on July 15, 2009.
+For more information, read the client alert published by Bryan Cave LLP’s Intellectual Property Client Service Group on April 30, 2009.